RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK5.md

 ## Task 3: Launching Attack on 32-bit Program (Level 1)

-1. We compiled and run the given program to see the adresses of the variables in the stack
+1. We compiled and ran the given program to see the adresses of the variables in the stack

 **gbd stack-L1-dbg:**